 In the non-Christian religion of the Roman Empire, some of the temples to pagan deities included such worship practices as temple prostitution.
 Paul makes a number of references to this in his epistles, mentioning how the Christian converts came out of such worthless practices.
 With this in mind, we can see that being an 'offering' to God would mean not taking part in the evil practices of pagan worship, which God hates, but rather doing those things which he wants us to do.

 In the Old Testament, the priests of the Temple would offer animals as part of the worship of God, cutting them up and offering them on the altar.
-Paul does tells us, however, that God would prefer that WE become a sacrifice while we still live, which is far greater.
+Paul does tells us, however, that God would prefer that WE become a sacrifice while alive, which is far greater.
 In fact, even under the Old Covenant God considered obedience to be far better and of greater value to him than any offering of animals (1Samuel 15:22 - 23, Psalm 40:6 - 8, Amos 5:21 - 24).

-God wants us to lay ourselves aside daily, dedicating ourselves to him and His way of life.
+Our Father wants us to lay ourselves aside daily, dedicating ourselves to him and His way of life.
 The rest of Romans 12 gives us some examples of how we can sacrifice ourselves on a daily basis.
-Here are just a few of them:
+Below are just a few of them.

 In conclusion, rather than giving our physical life as a one-time offering (like an animal at Jerusalem's temple), a Christian is to offer themselves daily to serve God and love his fellow man.
 We do this not by being self-centered - doing things just to please our own wills - but by being focused on benefitting and blessing others.
 As a believer offers themselves in this way each day they become more and more like God - perfect - which is what our Father wants (Matthew 5:48).
 Thank you for your question about what does it mean to be a living sacrifice to God.